 Factors of 109

-The factors of 109 are whole numbers that divide it exactly without leaving a remainder.
-They appear in positive and negative pairs, like (1, 109) or (-1, -109), and are always integers, never fractions or decimals.
-You can find them using methods such as division or prime factorization.
-Learning about factors helps build a foundation for understanding divisibility, multiples, and prime numbers.
-In this guide, we'll explore the different types of factors of 109, including all positive factors, factor pairs, and the prime factorization of 109 with step-by-step explanations and examples.
+The factors of 109 are the whole numbers that divide 109 exactly, leaving no remainder.
+These numbers always come in pairs, like (1, 109) or (-1, -109), and both positive and negative factors are possible.
+Factors are always integers, not fractions or decimals.
+You can find them through simple division or prime factorization.
+Understanding the factors of 109 builds a strong base in number theory and helps in learning divisibility, multiples, and prime numbers.
+In this article, we’ll explore all positive factors, factor pairs, and the prime factorization of 109with examples to make it easy to follow.

 What are the Factors of 109?